huangyh45/PhyloAln/README.md

 PhyloAln -d reference_alignments_directory -c config.tsv -x alignment_file_name_suffix -o output_directory -p 20 -m codon -u outgroup -z all --overlap_len overlap_len --overlap_pident overlap_pident
 ```
 `-z all` represents outputing all the assembled sequences instead of consensus of them.
 And you can adjust `--overlap_len` and `--overlap_pident` to find a best assembly for the genes.
-If the target sequences you provided contain those complete gene sequences instead of reads and genomic seuquences with introns, you can see [A practice using PhyloAln for gene family analysis](#a-practice-using-phyloaln-for-gene-family-analysis) and [Example commands for different data and common mode for easy use](#example-commands-for-different-data-and-common-mode-for-easy-use), and find the modes gene_xxx2xxx to help you.
+If the target sequences you provided contain those complete gene sequences instead of reads and genomic sequences with introns, you can see [A practice using PhyloAln for gene family analysis](#a-practice-using-phyloaln-for-gene-family-analysis) and [Example commands for different data and common mode for easy use](#example-commands-for-different-data-and-common-mode-for-easy-use), and find the modes gene_xxx2xxx to help you.